June 28 2020

 - Parents should receive clear communication regarding the role they play in the safe operating procedure and all measures being taken to ensure the safety of their children and themselves.

 - Parents should inform Holiday Academy fully, clearly and in a timely fashion, of their circumstances, the household state of health, if they have administered any medicine to the child, if they plan to keep their child away, or if they are isolating.
-Due to the age-groups, any infection will be investigated, tracked and traced as required by Govt regulations for out of school clubs.

 - Attendance to the setting should be restricted to only children and staff as far as practically possible and visitors should not be permitted unless essential/sanctioned by the school.
 These essential visitors must follow Govt guidelines for COVID-19.